If your child is using a service you may be eligible for financial supports please see link below for further information.

 What is PIP?

 The Programmes Implementation Platform (PIP) is an online system which aims to streamline the administrative processes across the three national childcare funding programmes (ECCE, TEC and CCS).
-PIP is an integrated web-accessible system which has been designed to enhance the service experience of childcare service providers and the other stakeholders involved; City/County Childcare Committees, Pobal and DCYA.

 Services can log-on, complete and view all their service details in one accessible place.
 PIP allows services to: